 Dylan Russell is a partner in the Hoover Slovacek LLP litigation and appellate practice sections.
-Now in his fourteenth year of practice after joining the firm as a law clerk in 2002, his focus is in the area of complex litigation and appeals.
-In his trial practice, he has tried numerous jury and bench trials as first-chair counsel.
-In his appellate practice, he has presented oral arguments to the U.S. Courts of Appeals for the Fifth Circuit and Second Circuit, the Texas Supreme Court, four times to the Fourteenth Court of Appeals in Houston, twice to the First Court of Appeals, and once each to the Courts of Appeals in Waco and Corpus Christi.
-He has also briefed many appeals to the Texas Supreme Court and many lower courts of appeals throughout Texas.
+He is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.
+Now in his fifteenth year of practice after joining the firm as a law clerk in 2002, his focus is in the area of complex litigation and appeals.
+In his trial practice, he has successfully tried numerous jury and bench trials as first-chair counsel.
+In his appellate practice, he has presented oral arguments to the U.S. Courts of Appeals for the Fifth Circuit and Second Circuit, the Texas Supreme Court, and to the lower appellate courts, including numerous times to the First and Fourteenth Courts of Appeals in Houston and also the courts of appeals in Waco and Corpus Christi.
+He has also briefed many appeals and petitions for writ of mandamus to the Texas Supreme Court and many lower courts of appeals throughout Texas.

 Mr. Russell has appeared in district courts in counties throughout Texas, including Harris, Montgomery, Fort Bend, Dallas, Liberty, Bexar, Travis, Brazoria, Williamson, Burnet, Hardin, Lubbock, Brazos, Denton, and El Paso counties, among others.
 Mr. Russell also has appeared in federal courts and in state courts, pro hac vice, in states such as Florida, Missouri, New York, Connecticut, and Oklahoma.